 Reader Alert: This tutorial is for general knowledge only.
-The Microsoft Word protection features shown below are not “hacker proof” and should not be relied upon to protect sensitive or classified documents.
+Microsoft Word’s basic protection features are not “hacker proof” and should not be relied upon to protect sensitive or classified documents.

-The images below are from Microsoft Word 2016; however, the steps are the same for Word 2019 and similar for Word 2013 and Word 2010.
+The images below are from Word for Office 365, which is currently the same as Word 2019.
+The steps are the same for Word 2016 and similar for Word 2013 and Word 2010.

 How to Turn On Editing Restrictions

-2. Select Protect Document in the Backstage view.
+- Select the Info tab in the Backstage view.

-5. Select the drop-down arrow in the Editing restrictions section.
+- Select the menu arrow in the Editing restrictions section.

 - The Comments option allows other Word users to leave comments but not to use the Track Changes editing tools.

 - The Filling in forms option lets other Word users fill in forms but not to leave comments or use the Track Changes editing tools.

 - The No changes (Read only) option prevents other Word users from changing the document.

 If you selected Comments or No changes, you can exempt groups of users from the restrictions selected above.
 Additional users can be exempt by selecting More Users and then following Word’s user-verification process.